7 Surprising Online Dating Race Statistics

 Lillian Castro

-I was at a party when I spied “Dataclysm,” a number-crunching book written by OkCupid Co-Founder Christian Rudder, on an end table.
-Now, I try to avoid talking about dating industry trends in my real life, but I love this book, so I couldn’t help but ask the party’s host what she thought of its many stats.
+I was at a party when I spied “Dataclysm1,” a number-crunching book written by OkCupid Co-Founder Christian Rudder, on an end table.
+Now, I try to avoid nerding out about dating stuff in my real life, but I love this book, so I couldn’t help but ask the party’s host what she thought of its many stats.

 “Yeah, it’s interesting,” she said.
 “I didn’t realize how racist online dating can be.
 It’s definitely made me think twice about who I respond to online.”